truenas/middleware/docs/userguide/index.rst

 installed version of the operating system.
 This allows you to reboot into the previous version should you experience a problem with the upgraded version.

 The upgrade process automatically configures the system to boot from the new operating system.
-If the system remains inaccessible and you wish to revert back to the previous installation, type **reboot** from the shell or select “10) Reboot” from the console menu.
-Watch the boot screens and press the other boot option (typically*F2*) from the FreeNAS® console when you see the following options at the very beginning of the boot process.
+If the system remains inaccessible and you wish to revert back to the previous installation, type **reboot** from the shell or select "10) Reboot" from the console menu.
+Watch the boot screens and press the other boot option (typically *F2*) from the FreeNAS® console when you see the following options at the very beginning of the boot process.
 In this example, *Boot: F1* refers to the default option (the newly upgraded version), so pressing *F2* will boot into the previous version.::